Setting property groups

 Use the name syslib for a libraries item in a ZAPP property group to resolve the following types of statements:

-For the value of locations, provide an array of directory path names (for local property groups) or data set names (for mvs property groups) for IBM Z Open Editor to find includes.
-You can provide multiple paths to resolve includes in different folders.
+For the value of locations, specify an array of directory path names (for local property groups) or data set names (for MVS property groups) for IBM Z Open Editor uses to locate include files.
+Specify multiple paths to resolve includes across different folders.
 For local libraries items, you can specify a path relative to the workspace in which the ZAPP file is located or an absolute path on your development machine.

 Libraries

-Use a custom name for a libraries item setting to resolve the following types of statements (substitute <LIBRARY_NAME> with the name you specify for te item):
+Use a custom name for a libraries item setting to resolve the following types of statements (substitute <LIBRARY_NAME> with the name you specify for the item):

 You can provide multiple library items within the libraries array of a property group.
 Each library item in the libraries array consists of the following properties:

-Note, currently libraries do not yet support for JCL property groups.
+Note that libraries do not yet support JCL property groups.

 Maclibs